 \section{Improving per frame memory consumption even more}

 The technique explained above is a straightforward and performance balanced method of rendering 3D tubes.
 Although it is not our case, one might have an even more per frame memory consumer application.
-Instead of passing all the data (Positions, Normals, Bi-Normals) through the control points, one might use only one control point per quad domain and map a texture with the information of positions, normals and bi-normals.
-The single control point per quad would bring the position where the texture should be fetched for the data.
+Instead of passing all the data (positions, normals, and bi-normals) through the control points, one might use only one control point per quad domain and map a texture with the information of the positions, normals and bi-normals.
+The single control point per quad would call the position where the texture should be fetched for the data.
 This approach would reduce the memory usage by a factor of 64.
 According to Table 1 and Table 2, this method starts to show some improvement in memory consumption when the 1 million triangles mark is passed.
-Moreover, above the 20 million mark we are able to get a good performance boost with the proposed technique.
+Moreover, above the 20 million mark, this technique provides a strong performance boost.

 \section{Limitations and Drawbacks}